jorishr/linux-notes/cli-pipes_redirections.md

 `cat input.txt | program1`
 Both programs produces the same result but the cat command and pipe adds an additional step.

-Run program1 with input.txt into stdin, stdout and stderr to seperate log files:
+Run program1 with input.txt into stdin, stdout and stderr to separate log files:
 `program1 < input.txt > output.log 2> error.log`

 * ### Named pipes